aws-samples/amazon-sagemaker-reusable-components/README.md

 ![](design/solution-functional-view.drawio.svg)

 On a high level, the workflow comprises the following steps:
-1. Data file or files uploaded to an Amazon S3 bucket
+1. An upstream data ingestion component uploads data file or files to an Amazon S3 bucket
-2. Data processing and transformation process is launched
+2. The data upload event launches a data processing and transformation process
-3. Extracted, processed, and transformed features are ingested into a designated [feature group](https://docs.aws.amazon.com/sagemaker/latest/dg/feature-store-getting-started.html) in Feature Store
+3. The data transformation process extracts, processes, and transforms features, and ingests them into a designated [feature group](https://docs.aws.amazon.com/sagemaker/latest/dg/feature-store-getting-started.html) in Feature Store

 ## Solution architecture
 The detailed component architecture of the solution is presented in the following diagram.